 The high street (and internet) just so happens to be teaming with gin-themed Christmas gift ideas – from bottles of liquid deliciousness to home accessories that reflect their love of the botanical spirit.

-Surely, this the best post a girl could ever receive?
-A 70cl bottle of Sipsmith's gin (AKA The Gin of Champions), two copper mugs, and a muddler to mix up your 'Gin Gin Mules'.
+Where better place to start than with a bottle of the good stuff?
+Surely, this the best post a gin fan could ever receive?
+A gift set comprising mini bottles of Sipsmith's gin (AKA The Gin of Champions), two copper mugs, and a muddler to mix up your 'Gin Gin Mules'.

 New spirits by order of Peaky Blinders!
 Fans of Peaky Blinders' Tommy Shelby and gang will love this spiced dry gin, inspired by the cocktail culture of the 1920s.
 Just like the hit gangster epic itself this gin is not for the faint hearted, with peppery notes of ginger and grains of paradise making this a bold and spicy gin choice.

 Tick-tock!
 They can display this proudly in their home to remind them of their favourite time of day.
 The question is, when's Gin O'Clock in your household?

 For the morning after the night before there's this quirky mug that says it how it is!

 If they really know their Bombay Sapphire from their Hendricks, but you're not sure which they prefer, play it safe and buy them this useful gift.
 They can use it to chop a slice of lemon for a classic G&T, or lime for the perfect gimlet.

 11. Old Tom Gin – Liberty london

 Back to the hard stuff now.
 This beautiful bottle would make a lovely gift, and you can rest assured this isn't a case of style over substance.
 The recipe has been rediscovered in an old distiller's handbook from the 1840s, and faithfully reproduced for Liberty London by Jensen's in Bermondsey.